UPDATED: Aug 25, 2020

-The first proactive step you can take to make sure that your claims filing goes as smoothly as possible is to get as much documentation as possible right after the accident happened.
+The first proactive step you can take to make sure that the filing of your claims goes as smoothly as possible is to get as much documentation as possible right after the accident happened.
 Such steps can include:

-If you get into a crash, and it is determined that the other driver is at fault, then it’s that drivers insurance company it will be financially responsible for paying out damages – up to the limits of that driver’s liability coverage, that is.
-Once those limits have been met, any excess money owed comes out of that drivers own pockets; however, getting that driver to pay out is a completely other headache all together.
+If you get into a crash, and it is determined that the other driver is at fault, then it’s that driver’s insurance company it will be financially responsible for paying out damages – up to the limits of that driver’s liability coverage, that is.
+Once those limits have been met, any excess money owed comes out of that driver’s own pockets; however, getting that driver to pay out is a completely different headache altogether.

 With any luck, the at-fault driver’s insurance policy will have enough coverage that you will only have to deal with getting the money from their insurance company.
 In this situation, when you have to file a claim against the other drivers’ insurance to get damages and medical expenses paid for, this is a third party claim.
 And, if you and the other driver are not insured by the same company, it can be a nightmare to get the money you are owed.